Hitting the Music in West Coast Swing Pt. 2

 Recall, these are your options to get your follower prepped for the turns you’re about to lead.

-• Left Inside-Turn Entrances
+• Left-Side Left-Turn Entrances

-• Right Outside-Turn Entrances
+• Right-Side Right-Turn Entrances

-• Right Inside-Turn Entrance
+• Right-Side Left-Turn Entrance

 This list is currently underpopulated since I am sticking with easy LSP and RSP variations to begin with and this was just off the dome without much thought.
 I’ll have to brainstorm more entrances.